Plus: Lapses by weed dispensaries in California and the quest to find out what nonfatal ODs to do the brain

 What About Nonfatal Opioid ODs?

-What are the long-term physical and psychological effects of nonfatal opioid overdoses?
 We’re still not exactly sure, despite the best efforts of a research team from West Virginia University.
-Since only 4% to 18% of opioid overdoses that are treated in a hospital or pre-hospital setting result in death, the ones that don’t kill users are important to study.
-The WVU researchers sought to find out what nonfatal overdoses do to the brain.
+Since only 4 to 18% of opioid overdoses that are treated in a hospital or pre-hospital setting result in death, the ones that don’t kill you are important to study.
+The West Virginia University researchers sought to find out what nonfatal overdoses do to the brain.
 While they are relatively confident an overdose can cause some manner of cognitive impairment, their findings were inconclusive.

 As the team writes in Drug and Alcohol Dependence, “Respiratory depression is a defining characteristic of opioid overdose and prolonged cerebral hypoxia may cause brain injuries and/or neurocognitive impairments.
 The onset, characteristics, and duration of such injuries is variable and additional research is needed to understand their clinical implications.”